-An estate or trust that distributes New Mexico net income that is taxable to its recipients is a pass-through entity (PTE) and subject to withholding pursuant to the Oil and Gas Proceeds and Pass-Through Entity Withholding Tax Act, Sections [7-3A-1 through 7-3A-9 NMSA 1978].
-As a PTE, the trust or estate is also required to withhold from the non-resident recipient's share of the trust or estates taxable New Mexico net income.
-The estate or trust must file and pay the tax withheld on the annual
+A: An estate or trust that distributes New Mexico net income that is taxable to its recipients is a pass-through entity (PTE).
+It is subject to withholding, pursuant to the Oil and Gas Proceeds and Pass-Through Entity Withholding Tax Act, Sections [7-3A-1 through 7-3A-9 NMSA 1978].
+As a PTE, the estate or trust is also required to withhold from the non-resident recipient's share of the estate's or trust's distributed taxable New Mexico net income.